 Enter the world of Tibetan calligraphy with Tashi Mannox, Dharma artist and one of the world’s foremost contemporary Tibetan calligraphers.

 In this course, Tashi will guide you through setting up and constructing each of the Tibetan letters in the popular Uchen script, including how to make and use the foundational grid that serves as the basis for each letter.

-You can enroll now for $247, retain ongoing access to the materials, and study at your own pace.
+You can enroll now, retain ongoing access to the materials, and study at your own pace.